 Nepaus Association is the link that helps create the work that Ausnep Australia does.

-Nepaus Association, a not for profit, Nepal based organisation, of which Mendo is President.
-She sorts all the logistics on the Nepal side, from acquiring permission for the camps, to sorting transport, dental staff & equipment.
+Mendo is Presiden of Nepaus Association & sorts all the logistics on the Nepal side, from acquiring permission for the camps, to sorting transport, dental staff & equipment.

 Of course Mendo was ready for more.
 She now has a degree in Public Health from Pokhara University, kathmandu.
 Where she has received a 3.32 NGPA

 Her brother, neice and nephew all live at home, with her, so her role there has not changed, she has a plethora of responsibilities - but now there’s more.